 What part of your job do you wake up in the morning and get excited about doing?

-I love starting new projects, whether that’s a new guidebook, a starting a conference, or just writing a new blog post.
+I love starting new projects, whether that’s a new guidebook, starting a conference, or just writing a new blog post.

 It’s fun to plan something out and watch it evolve and come to fruition.
 Sure, it’s definitely a struggle at times, but seeing something completed is always rewarding.